-The slat flats are over 4000 square miles in size and only vary in altitude by 1 meter.
+The salt flats are over 4000 square miles in size and only vary in altitude by 1 meter.
 Basically, they’re incredibly flat.

-During the rainy season from November to April the flats flood and the water, with it salted backing becomes a giant mirror offering a perfect reflection of the sky and anything that stands on it.
+During the rainy season from November to April the flats flood.
+The water, with it’s salt backing becomes a giant mirror offering a perfect reflection of the sky and anything that stands on it.

 We visited the flats in May and luckily there were still some areas that were flooded and displayed this incredible spectacle.
 There were also some clouds hanging around in the sky to give our mirror something to reflect and our sunset something to light up.